Alone in the Dark: The New Nightmare: Development and release

 For the first time in the series, the game was based on console development and released as a multiplatform title.
 Darkworks handled the development of the PlayStation and Dreamcast versions, the latter being released one month after the former and featuring major graphic improvements.
 Spiral House ported the Dreamcast version to Windows.
 It was released at the same time of the Dreamcast version, but suffers from sound conversion issues which turn the overall soundtrack into noticeably worse quality renditions.
 Spiral House also ported the Dreamcast version to the PlayStation 2 and released it several months after, with the addition of lip synchronization for the polygon models during cutscenes.

-A Game Boy Color version of the game was separately developed by Pocket Studios.
-While older handheld systems would often abandon 3D environments entirely in favor of easier to render 2D sprites, the Game Boy Color received a relatively faithful version of the home console game.
-The Game Boy Color's cartridge-based format necessitated the loss of the full motion video cut scenes from the other versions, and many game play areas had to be reduced in size while some were eliminated entirely.
-However, the basic pre-rendered environments and 3D character imposed on top of them remain.
+A Game Boy Color version of the game was separately developed by Pocket Studios which was a relatively faithful version of the home console game.
+Its format necessitated the loss of the full motion video cut scenes from the other versions, Edward is the only player character, and many gameplay areas had to be reduced in size while some were eliminated entirely.

 The game was released in North America by Infogrames, except for the PlayStation 2 version, which was only released in Europe.
 In Japan, the PlayStation and PlayStation 2 versions were planned to be released by Capcom, but these releases were cancelled.
 The game was eventually released in Japan for Windows in 2002 by CyberFront, featuring English voices and Japanese subtitles unlike the Japanese versions of the previous Alone in the Dark games, which were fully dubbed to Japanese.

+A prequel comic, Alone in the Dark: Life Is a Hideous Thing, was published in France by Semic Comics in 2001 and was released in English in September 2002.

 The PlayStation version was released in May 2012 as a PSone classic on the PlayStation Network.
 As of September 1, it is also compatible with the PlayStation Vita, but is not compatible with PSP due to porting issues.
+As of April 2024, the game was made available for PlayStation 4 and PlayStation 5 as part of the Premium tier for PlayStation Plus.

 As of October 2013, the Windows version was released on Steam.
-The Game Boy Color version was later released on the Nintendo Switch Online service as one of the debuting games for the Game Boy section on February 8, 2023.
+The Game Boy Color version was later released on the Nintendo Classics service as one of its debut Game Boy games on February 8, 2023.